commercetools/nodejs/docs/cli/resource-deleter.md

 # Resource Deleter

-A package which delete
+A package which deletes resources from the [commercetools platform](https://docs.commercetools.com/).

-commercetools resource like
+Examples of the resources are :-

 - [carts](https://docs.commercetools.com/http-api-projects-carts#delete-cart)
 - [categories](https://docs.commercetools.com/http-api-projects-categories#delete-category)